1. Launch Selenium IDE from the Firefox Browser -> Tools Menu

 Please comment below to feedback or ask questions.

-How to find the locators for identifying the UI elements using the Selenium IDE's recording feature will be explained in the next post.
+How to identify the elements using the 'XPath' locator will be explained in the next post.